Multivariate Signal Denoising Based on Generic Multivariate Detrended Fluctuation Analysis: Proposed Methodology

 \subsubsection{Multiscale decomposition using MVMD}

-Firstly, MVMD is used to decompose a noisy multivariate signal $\pmb{x}_i$ into an ensemble of $K$ multichannel BLIMFs $\pmb{u}_{k,i}$ which comprise of modulated multivariate oscillations of a common frequency component.
-Among those, initial BLIMFs contain low frequency (or smooth) oscillations whereas latter BLIMFs mostly comprise of high frequency fluctuations.
+Multivariate VMD \cite{ur2019MVMD} is a generic multichannel extension of the VMD algorithm that decomposes a multivariate signal $\pmb{x}_i \in\mathcal{R}^m$ into $K$ number of predefined multivariate modulated oscillations $\pmb{u}_{k,i}\in\mathcal{R}^m$ which are based on a common frequency component across all channels.
+Within our proposed denoising approach, firstly MVMD is used to decompose a noisy multivariate signal $\pmb{x}_i$ into an ensemble of $K$ multichannel BLIMFs $\pmb{u}_{k,i}$ which comprise of modulated multivariate oscillations of a common frequency component.
+Among those, initial BLIMFs contain low frequency (or smooth) oscillations whereas the latter BLIMFs mostly comprise of high frequency fluctuations.
 This representation can be mathematically written as where $\{\pmb{u}_{k,i}\}_{k=1}^{K_1}$ denotes the set of initial BLIMFs containing majority of (true) signal and $\{\pmb{u}_{k,i}\}_{k=K_1+1}^{K}$ denotes the BLIMFs with predominant noise.
 Next, MDFA is used to detect the predominant noise modes, i.e., $K_1$.